securityfirst/tent-content/contents_en/travel/kidnapping/advanced/confinement.md

 ## Mentally prepare

-*   Anticipate periods of isolation and other methods of intimidation;
+*   Anticipate periods of isolation and intimidation;
 *	Prepare for a long wait;
 *	Do not believe everything you are told.